UCL/MPHY0026/doc/registration/intro.rst

 * display the physical location of the tip of a tracked pointer in the MR/CT scan
 * overlay MR/CT scan data on top of a laparoscopic video feed

+See :ref:`Notebooks`, for more on Coordinate Systems, and transformation notation.

 Methods